Metra: Metra branding

 The board of the RTA Commuter Rail Division first met in 1984.
 In an effort to simplify the operation of commuter rail in the Chicago area, in July 1985 it adopted a unified brand for the entire system–Metra, or Metropolitan Rail.
 The newly reorganized Metra service helped to bring a single identity to the many infrastructure components serviced by the Regional Transportation Authority's commuter rail system.
 However, the system is still legally known as the Commuter Rail Division of the RTA.

 Today, Metra's operating arm, the Northeast Illinois Regional Commuter Railroad Corporation, operates seven Metra owned routes.
 Four other routes continue to be operated by Union Pacific (formerly Chicago & North Western) and BNSF (formerly Burlington Northern) under contract to Metra.
 Service throughout the network is provided under the Metra name (in keeping with Metra's goal of providing a single identity for all commuter rail in the region).
 Metra also owns all rolling stock, controls fares and staffing levels, and is responsible for most of the stations.
 However, the freight carriers who operate routes under contract use their own employees and control the right-of-way for those routes.

-By the first quarter of 2024, the Union Pacific Railroad is expected to transfer operations of the three Union Pacific lines to Metra.
-Union Pacific will continue to own and maintain the right-of-way.
+In 2023, the Union Pacific Railroad announced plans to transfer operations of the three Union Pacific lines to Metra by the first quarter of 2024 with Union Pacific continuing to own and maintain the right-of-way.
+After many delays, the actual transfer was finally completed in May 2025 with the only thing left to negotiate was the track usage and other related fees.
+The fees negotiations were still not completed by the end of 2025.